-Typically, laptops have low performance and less power than desktop computers that are sold within the same price range.
-Moreover, you cannot upgrade or expand a laptop.
+Typically, laptops are less powerful than desktop computers that are sold within the same price range.
+Moreover, it's much harder to upgrade or expand a laptop.
 While you can still use a laptop for music production, you should be specific with what you need to be mobile with your music production; otherwise, you should opt for a PC.

 If I want to use a laptop, which one should I buy for music production?